Foxtel Movies

-Foxtel Movies is a suite of 11 pay television film channels in Australia which began broadcasting on 1 January 2013.
+Foxtel Movies is a suite of 11 pay television film channels in Australia which began broadcasting on 2 June 2016.
 Owned by Foxtel, the channels replaced the now-defunct Movie Network and Showtime suites.

 History

 In June 2012, speculation arose that Foxtel would be looking at taking movies in-house at the end of 2012 when their contracts with Showtime and Movie Network expired.

 This would allow Foxtel to make cost savings of a predicted 40% by making movie deals directly with the Hollywood studios.

 On 11 October 2012, it was announced that Foxtel had acquired "certain assets" from the Premium Movie Partnership (PMP) shareholders, taking over managing and producing the Showtime channels from 31 October 2012.

 Foxtel were in negotiations with Movie Network to acquire it, but it was believed that two of the Movie Network shareholders (Warner Bros. & Village Roadshow) broke ranks and began negotiations with Foxtel for their movie rights.
-On 6 December 2012, it was announced that Movie Network would fold on 1 January 2013, being not permitted to sell the company to Foxtel or renew their contract.
+On 6 December 2012, it was announced that Movie Network would fold on 2 June 2016, being not permitted to sell the company to Foxtel or renew their contract.

-On 9 December 2012, Foxtel announced they would launch a new line up of channels branded Foxtel Movies.
+On 9 December 2012, Foxtel announced they would launch a new lineup of channels branded Foxtel Movies.
 The channels would offer films from four major film companies – 20th Century Fox, Paramount Pictures, Sony Pictures, & NBCUniversal (rights acquired from Foxtel's acquisition of Showtime).

 On 20 December 2012, Foxtel announced a movie deal with Village Roadshow.
 On 21 December 2012, Foxtel announced a movie deal with Warner Bros.

-Over 600 posts were made on Foxtel's Facebook page within 3 days after Foxtel Movies' launch, all criticising Foxtel's changes in that the total amount of channels was reduced from 15 to 11 yet the price remained the same.
-On 17 January 2013, in response to the outrage by subscribers, Foxtel launched an additional 2 timeshift channels (Family + 2 and Action/Adventure + 2).
+Over 600 posts were made on Foxtel's Facebook page within three days after Foxtel Movies' launch, all criticising Foxtel's changes in that the total amount of channels was reduced from 15 to 11 yet the price remained the same.
+On 17 January 2013, in response to the outrage by subscribers, Foxtel launched an additional two timeshift channels (Family + 2 and Action/Adventure + 2).

 On 21 February 2013, Foxtel announced they had finalised agreements with The Walt Disney Company and MGM, resulting in Foxtel having agreements with all the major studios and distributors.

 On 15 October 2013, it was announced that Foxtel had reached distribution agreements with StudioCanal, Hopscotch Entertainment One, Icon, and Transmission Films – four of Australia's key independent movie distributors.

 On 1 January 2014, Action/Adventure, Drama/Romance and Thriller/Crime were renamed Action, Romance and Thriller respectively.

 Despite these changes, the programming of each channel remained constant.
 In addition to the name change of three channels, all channels launched new logos and themes.